Broadcast and play with locals

 Compelling Argument: too much inefficient, and you don't really wanna spend your mana cycling not even with the intent of keeping few-landers this way since this clumsy deck cannot afford it.

 Manic Scribe: it needs a lot of work to be effective: it conceivably would require you to play a great amount of cards we wouldn't normally want to play and that would twist the main plan too much - like the following: Manamorphose, Street Wraith, Mishra's Bauble, Jace's Phantasm, Minister of Inquiries, Death's Approach, Spontaneous Mutation.
-The latter two are solid removal spell which also work towards getting delirium; unfortunately, removals are quite ineffective in a mill strategy (more below).
+The latter two are solid removal spell which also work towards getting delirium; unfortunately, removals are quite uneffective in a mill strategy (more below).
 And if you play a lot of cyclers sure, you can trim some lands, but ultimately you have to cut spells too: the remaining spells had better to be high-quality ones, and Manic Scribe is too easily foiled while if it manages to stay on the battlefield with delirium active the reward is not so appealing overall (it even needs some turns to do something better than the alternatives!).
-As for coupling it with Mesmeric Orb, you have to keep in mind that Manic Scribe curves out poorly into it and vice versa: if you play the artifact on turn 2, you cannot block early creatures (losing part of the effectiveness of Manic Scribe itself: how much defence or how many game-prolonging measures can a Mill deck have?); if you play the creature, on the other hand, you mill less cards from Mesmeric Orb - and, as an important consequence, failing to prime Manic Scribe, an early triggering of which is mostly the main reason reason to run Mesmeric Orb in a Manic Scribe-list (as Mesmeric Orb requires fogs to work effectively, not defences in the form of creatures - or removals, for argument's sake): in this case, Manic Scribe is to be reckoned a mill spell (a very bad one) with minor upside for being able to block.
+As for coupling it with Mesmeric Orb, you need to keep in mind that Manic Scribe curves out poorly into it and vice versa: if you play the artifact on turn 2, you cannot block early creatures (losing part of the effectiveness of Manic Scribe itself: how much defence or how many game-prolonging measures can a Mill deck have?); if you play the creature, on the other hand, you mill less cards from Mesmeric Orb - and, as an important consequence, failing to prime Manic Scribe, an early triggering of which is mostly the main reason reason to run Mesmeric Orb in a Manic Scribe-list (as Mesmeric Orb requires fogs to work effectively, not defences in the form of creatures - or removals, for argument's sake): in this case, Manic Scribe is to be reckoned a mill spell (a very bad one) with minor upside for being able to block.
 But Manic Scribe cannot cover a relevant defensive role due to the issues it shares with Jace's Phantasm or Wight of Precinct Six as creatures in this deck (more below) (note that Hedron Crab is played regardless of those consideration because of the stratospheric power level, and because it is almost exclusively a mill spell).
-All in all, Manic Scribe is a very bad card that gets only mediocre if supported by other cards, which unfortunately are incidentally quite bad in Mill.
+All in all, Manic Scribe is a very bad card that gets only mediocre if supported by other cards, which unfortunately are incidentally quite bad in Mill - as useful as it is when it blocks revevantly and against Leyline of Sanctity.

 Sanity Grinding: in order to give loosely the same performance as Mind Funeral, the deck has to feature an average of 1 blue mana in the casting cast of each single card; if the deck contains, say, 20 lands, it's about 1,66 per single spell: this is something difficult to achieve even in a monoblue deck - and preposterous in Modern.
 And if you play 1-mana spells, that means that you are loaded of double- and triple- mana costs: clumps of blue costs will be more frequent, further decreasing your change to get a good mill with it.